apburt/treeseg/doc/tutorial_overview.md

 ### Option 2: Preprocessed lidar data

 If the `rxp2pcd` executable could not been compiled (e.g., it was not possible to access and download the RIEGL RiVLIB headers and libraries), then the preprocessed data should be downloaded.
-It is also necessary to create a file containing the coordinates of plot boundaries (discussed further in the following section):
+It is also necessary to create a file containing the coordinates of plot boundaries (this is discussed further in the following section):

 ```
 cd ./treeseg_tutorial/processing/;